 - Software Center: formerly known as "Run Advertised Programs," this service offers programs available

 for all USF faculty and staff to install without cost.
-The list includes Dreamweaver,
+The list includes MS-Office,

-type "Software Center" in the search bar (note: it is not the Apple version, in case
+in the search bar (note: it is not the Apple version of software center, in case that

 - Should you have a technology problem in a classroom, please contact the Classroom Support Helpline at (813) 974-2382 (or you can use the Help button on the LCD Control Panel, located

 on the Teaching Station).
-If we aren't able to assist you over the phone, a technician
+If they aren't able to assist you over the phone, a technician

 will be deployed to your classroom right away.
 Hours are as follows: